-Free to air digital terrestrial TV (DTT) is the most popular television platform in the UK and across much of the EU, with many homes using this as their primary source of TV.
+Free to air digital terrestrial TV (DTT) is still a popular television platform in the UK with 40% of homes using this as their primary source of TV1.
 It provides viewers with significant benefits including universal coverage and free to air services.
 This has become further enhanced, via an internet connection, by the availability of catch up and interactive services as well as ancillary screen, HD and PVR technology.